ThaminduDilshan/APIM-Traffic-Tool/README.md

    - Set minimum and maximum request scalars under `abnormal_token_usage`.
 These will be used to scale the normal traffic inorder to generate attack traffic for simulating abnormal token usage attack.

 ## Using the Traffic Tool
 To use the traffic tool run the following command with the desired argument in a command line inside the `<TOOL_HOME>/bin` folder.
-To list down available options and their command line arguments, just run the command with the flag -h.
+To list down available options and their command line arguments, just run the command with the flag `-h`.

 `$ ./traffic-tool.sh argument_number`